 A master’s programme – yes?
 No?
 And, if yes: Which one?
-This decision shapes your life – like a partner in a relationship does.
-Barbara Hamp from Teaching Affairs and Student Services describes which master’s programme is comparable to which model of living together and, therefore, makes it easier to arrive at a (relationship) decision.
+This decision shapes your life – like a partner in a relationship does. #univie-staff Barbara Hamp describes which master’s programme is comparable to which model of living together and, therefore, makes it easier to arrive at a (relationship) decision.

 If we compare a degree programme to a relationship, we could say that the bachelor’s programme is the phase of getting to know each other.
 In this first phase, we lay the foundations for a successful partnership and gain first experiences.
 During the master’s programme, the relationship is getting serious.
 The final major project means moving in with your partner for the first time (with your master’s thesis and master’s degree).

 Like in many partnerships, after the first phase you have to ask yourself: Would I like to go ahead with my partner and our chosen way of life?

 After having decided on a master’s programme, the next question arises: Which master’s programme, i.e. which longer-term relationship model, suits me best?
 After all, we all know the saying: Test therefore, who join forever (or at least for two years).
 There are some restrictions, but also possibilities: Your experiences from previous relationships (the bachelor’s programme) influence your choice of a master’s relationship.

 During the admission procedure, we will check whether the partnership of your choice is legally possible (we check your previous education and other admission requirements, such as language skills or the completion of an entrance examination).
 The algorithms for this matching procedure are specified in the curriculum of the respective master’s programme.
 You can also check them in the profiles describing the master’s programmes.
 The Master Access Guide provides a brief overview.